-James Chen: Technical Analysis of Indices, Currencies, and Commodities for 2015
+James Chen: Technical analysis of indices, currencies, and commodities for 2015

 Going into 2015 with crude oil already well oversold, a key upside target on a rebound and recovery for the New Year resides around the 75 price level.

-If you found this article useful, you might also want to read Kelvin Wong’s notes on US stocks to watch next year, Ashraf Laidi’s 2015 FX outlook and his article on the dangers of underestimating deflation.
+If you found this article useful, you might also want to read Ashraf Laidi’s FX outlook for 2015, his article on the dangers of underestimating deflation and Kevin Wong’s list of US stocks to watch next year.